nthnmillar/pointcloud-lab/README.md

 ## Background

-A 3D LiDAR sensor I attached to the first robot sim from a Udemy tutorial appeared to create blured and distorted point clouds in Rviz.
-This happened regardless of the IMU and odometry sensor fusion I attempted with an EKF filter.
-So I rebuilt another yahboom mecanum robot from another tutorial which included nav2 mapping with its EKF.
+A 3D LiDAR sensor I attached to the first robot sim from a Udemy tutorial appeared to create blurred and distorted point clouds in RViz.
+This happened regardless of the IMU and odometry sensor fusion I attempted with an EKF filter from robot_localization.
+So I rebuilt another Yahboom mecanum robot from another tutorial, which integrated Nav2 for navigation and robot_localization for EKF-based sensor fusion.

 ## The Problem